VATSAL CHAYA BALSHIKHA

 We carry out mapping in the low income areas, slums, shanties of the city as well as establish regular contact with children in upscale markets, railway and bus stations.
 The street link is a transitional tool to a more structured school routine and breaking the social and literacy barrier

-We have currently 740 children on our rolls.
-We provide the following support to the children in our care
+We have currently 850 children who are being given support for school access, retention, completion and skill training post school We provide the following support to the children in our care

 - free transport( we have 2 school buses).

 - very attractive classrooms with plentiful teaching ,learning aids,audio-visual lessons with the help of PPTs